Dabangg 2: Music

 The songs are composed by Sajid–Wajid while the lyrics were penned by Jalees Sherwani, Irfan Kamal, and Sameer.
 The film score is composed by Sandeep Shirodkar.
 The full soundtrack album was released on 9 November 2012.
-One notable track, often referred to as the "Chatni Song" in promotional material and sung by Mamta Sharma and Wajid Ali, is an adaptation of the famous Indo-Trinidadian Chutney song "Kaise Bani" (or "Pholourie Bina Chutney Kaise Bani") by Sundar Popo, which itself has roots in traditional Bhojpuri folk music.The Dabangg 2 version significantly altered the original English lyrics, removing specific Trinidadian cultural and historical references (such as Sangre Grande and the kudari tool) and changing contextual details (e.g., falling into a train instead of a sugarcane field), thereby adapting the song for a mainstream Indian audience and stripping it of its specific diaspora connotations.
+One notable track, often referred to as the "Chatni Song" in promotional material and sung by Mamta Sharma and Wajid Ali, is an adaptation of the famous Indo-Trinidadian Chutney song "Kaise Bani" (or "Phulauri Bina Chutney Kaise Bani") by Sundar Popo, which itself has roots in traditional Bhojpuri folk music.The Dabangg 2 version significantly altered the original English lyrics, removing specific Trinidadian cultural and historical references (such as Sangre Grande and the kudari tool) and changing contextual details (e.g., falling into a train instead of a sugarcane field), thereby adapting the song for a mainstream Indian audience and stripping it of its specific diaspora connotations.

 Marketing

 The first look of the film was unveiled on 19 October 2012 and theatrical trailer was launched on 20 October 2012 at Salman Khan's reality show Bigg Boss 6.
 Chulbul Pandey, Khan's character in Dabangg 2 appeared in StarPlus soap Diya Aur Baati Hum to promote the film.
 It aired on 12 and 13 December 2012.
 Salman and Sonakshi promoted the film on the sets of Sa Re Ga Ma Pa.
 Dabangg 2 was screened at the Ketnav theatre in Khar, a western Mumbai suburb, on 17 December 2012.
 A Dabangg 2 special screening was done for the star kids on 19 December 2012.
 Another premiere was held on 20 December 2012 in which Aamir Khan also attended.